 The folly of using persistent, petrochemical herbicides to control most weeds – but especially bindweed – is apparent when looking at the multiple mechanisms it uses for reproduction – seeds, buds, lateral roots and the shoots they send up, as well as the vast amount of seeds that can stay dormant for several decades, just waiting for the right soil conditions.
 Sure, spraying will knock the above ground growth back, but the next season it will be back from all of the different angles it uses to survive, so more spraying is needed.
 Meanwhile, the spray is also knocking back the exact plants you want to grow and it isn’t beginning to touch the seed or root reservoirs in the soil!

-Another common but misguided approach is to use a mixture of vinegar, Epsom salts and dish detergent.
-This doesn’t work any better, and may wind up killing more plants that just the weeds.
-Vinegar – whether household strength or the much stronger agricultural vinegar – is and acid and affects the above ground green growth.
+Another common but misguided approach is to use a mixture of vinegar, Epsom salts, and dish detergent.
+This doesn’t work any better and may wind up killing more plants that just the weeds.
+Vinegar – whether household strength or the much stronger agricultural vinegar – is an acid and affects the above ground green growth.
 It will kill that off, but not touch the underground roots, seeds or shoots.
 It also changes the pH of the soil, potentially creating conditions for worse weeds to come in.
 Epsom salts are magnesium sulfate, supplying elemental magnesium for the soil microbes to work with and sulfur, which again lowers pH and is a nutrient building block.
 Dish detergent is a “spreader/sticker” which coats and covers the surface of the leaves, suffocating them.
 Unfortunately, it can also suffocate beneficial insects, earthworms and the leaves of nearby plants you want to keep.

 It is initially easier and much simpler to just spray the weeds, but that quickly becomes a slippery slope as the weeds you are trying to control grow more abundant and you start to notice other invasive weeds appearing that weren’t there to begin with.
-If you want to get ahead of the weeds, you must understand how they grow, spread, reproduce and the soil conditions that allows them to flourish.
+If you want to get ahead of the weeds, you must understand how they grow, spread, reproduce and the soil conditions that allow them to flourish.

 Compare spraying increasing amounts of herbicides multiple times each season to an initial learning curve, some soil improvements and watching as the unwanted weeds start to retreat year after year, while your garden or farm grows stronger, healthier and produces more food that tastes better.
 Which road do you want to go down?